LibertyAces/BitSwanPump/doc/source/index.rst

 ..

-or you can clone the github repository `BitSwanPump<https://github.com/LibertyAces/BitSwanPump>`_
+or you can clone the github repository `BitsSwanPump <https://github.com/LibertyAces/BitSwanPump>`_

 .. code-block:: python